Basically all robot learning systems today (December, 2025) are pure

 fashion — given the robot’s state

-(i.e. the camera images, robot joint
+(i.e. the camera images, robot

-angles, and maybe task description text), predict the demonstrated
+joint angles, and maybe task description text),

-actions
+demonstrated actions

-(often an action chunk,
+(often an action

-e.g. the next second of ~50hz).
+chunk, e.g. the next second of ~50hz).

 First and foremost, to do Behavior Cloning you need data to clone.
 These come from human demonstrations, and from a variety of sources.